b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 sco(s)
 ```

-The covariances suggest that the spread of the data points is roughly 2 times
+The covariances suggest that the spread of the data points is like 2 times
 greater between the two sub-graphs of @fig:ch07biomassCorDiffUnits, but that is
 clearly not the case.
 The problem is that the covariance is easily inflated by
 the units of measurements.
 That is why we got an improved metrics for